310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hehe, the more I hear about him, the more awesome he sounds.
+Heheh, the more I hear about him, the more awesome he sounds.

 Of course, I see my seniors as people I should respect and aim to be like, anyway! ♪
 {% endbubble %}